 the right to make changes consonant with journal publishing history

-and editorial ethic in the final draft.
+and editorial ethic in the final and subsequent Critical issues.

 Always review your

 to ensure compliance with latest MLA before submission.
 The MLA 2009

 should be your recommended citation format until otherwise announced.

 in language other than English, a translation of the range of French

 or African languages to English will be required.